kyma-project/istio/docs/technical-design.md

 ![Istio Installation Reconciliation](./istio-installation-reconciliation.svg)

+### Istio upgrade version checking
+You can upgrade Istio only by one minor version (1.2.3 -> 1.3.0).
+Reconciliation fails if the difference between current and target minor versions is greater than one (1.2.3 -> 1.4.0).
+An upgrade of a major version fails (1.2.3 -> 2.0.0), as well as any downgrade (1.2.3 -> 1.2.2).

 ### Reconciliation of Istio
 The reconciliation loop of Istio is based on the [Istio CR](https://github.com/kyma-project/istio/blob/main/docs/xff-proposal.md) custom resource and is controlled by `IstioController`.
 This controller contains several self-contained components, which we have suffixed with reconciliation.
 We decided to split the logic in these reconciliation components to have a better extensibility and maintainability.
 This means each of this components must have its clearly separated responsibility